Computer-Programming-B/MicrobitTheremin/README.md

 Feel free to modify your Theremin in any way you wish.
 Have fun and be creative, your Theremin doesn't have to work or sound like any other.

 ### Step 4: Submit your finished program
 Have your teacher or a TA verify that you have a working program.
 Submit your finished program by uploading the .sb file to Google classroom.
-You should be able to find it in My Documents | Scratch Projects.
+You should be able to find it in *My Documents | Scratch Projects*.
 If you worked with a partner, each partner should submit a copy of the finished program to Google classroom.